+'''

+CALL "C$MEMCPY"

-CALL "C\$MEMCPY" USING, BY VALUE, DEST-PTR, SRC-PTR, NUM-BYTES
+USING, BY VALUE, DEST-PTR, SRC-PTR, NUM-BYTES

+'''

-- 1 DEST-PTR USAGE POINTER or USING BY REFERENCE Contains the address of the first byte of the destination.
+DEST-PTR USAGE POINTER or USING BY REFERENCE Contains the address of the first byte of the destination.
 SRC-PTR USAGE POINTER or USING BY REFERENCE Contains the address of the first byte of the source.
+NUM-BYTES USAGE UNSIGNED-INT or an unsigned numeric literal Indicates the number of bytes to copy.